 Below are four ways you can share love with others in the military community this Valentine’s Day:

 1-Valentine Notes and Quotes: Find quotes and poems online, print them out, and dress them up with some glitter and colorful paper.
 Make homemade valentines and deliver them to nursing homes, single soldiers, homeless shelters, or VA hospitals.

 2-Sponsor a care package: Send a care package to a military spouse whose husband is deployed, new mothers, or simply someone who needs a lift.
-There are some pretty amazing companies that make sending a care package to military spouses easy such as; Milso Box, The Six Box, and The Brave Crate.
+There are some pretty amazing companies that make sending a care package to military spouses easy such as; Milso Box, Cater to Mom, and The Brave Crate.

 3-Valentine treat bags: Make Valentine treat bags and deliver to service members at the gates entering post.
 You have no idea how much they appreciate kind gestures like this while they work in blistering heat or freezing temperatures.